Why Is My Water Heater Leaking?

 Go look at it!

 Chances are you won't notice a leaky water heater unless you go down into your basement, walk into your garage or utility closet and actually inspect your water heater.
-A simple eye test at all of the connections and under the tank itself will give away any sign there is an issue worth addressing.
+A simple eye test of all of the connections and under the tank itself will give away any sign there is an issue worth addressing.
 You don't know what you don't see with your own eyes.

 By scheduling regular maintenance, a plumber ensures that the water heater does not leak.
 Maintenance checks ensure that plumbers check all of the plumbing components, which means they include the water heater.
 They verify for any active leaks and carefully examine each component to see if they have the capacity to develop future leaks.